osrf/collision-benchmark/README.md

 Make sure *libcollision_benchmark_gui.so* is in the *GAZEBO_PLUGIN_PATH*.

-You can swith between the physics engines with the GUI control panel displayed on the top right.
+You can switch between the physics engines with the GUI control panel displayed on the top left.
 Between the buttons, the name of the currently displayed world is shown, which should contain the physics engine in the name.

-Please note that you cannot use the gzclient controls like Pause and Step with this project yet.
-Also, the iterations and simulation time etc displayed at the bottom may not reflect the actual simulation time.
+The world is started in paused mode.
+You may press the "play" button in the client, or hit ``[Enter]`` in the terminal where you started the server, to start the simulation.

+You can also pause the simulation and advance it with individual steps only.
+You may add models to the world, or change poses of the existing models, which will reflect apply to all the worlds loaded.
+This way you can compare how the same world behaves in different physics engines, how the contact points compare, etc.

+Note that not all controls from within the client (or by sending messages to the server) is supported yet for the collision_benchmark framework.
+Always watch the terminal where you started the server for hints that some functionality has been blocked, if you get no reaction from the client controls.

 **Example:**